-Provide incentives for the management of climate- related issues Comment Row 1 Yes Individual senior directors have financial incentives for the management of individual for climate-related issues, as part of their personal performance plans.
+Provide incentives for the management of climate-related issues Comment Row 1 Yes Individual senior directors have financial incentives for the management of individual objectives for delivering on our climate- related strategy.
+Specifically the CEO had an objective in 2020/21 to enable delivery of our growth in battery materials for electric vehicles and the hydrogen economy.
+This is core to us realising our climate - related opportunities.